fanu-key/GFL-Character-Dialogue-Extract/README.md

 - ~~Still creates a dialogue file for characters that don't exist, if character does not exist -> dont make the file and quit program or return to beginning~~ done
 - Maybe incorporate functions / defs just for fun
 - GUI
-- lets extract all characters at the same time lol (won't do realistically, current program is good enough)

 ![AK-12](https://cdn.discordapp.com/attachments/923718033942401065/1106834144849313792/upscaledAK12edit_2.png)